Checkmk/checkmk/omd/README.md

 All targets and variables in the packages need to be prefixed with the package name variables to avoid name clashes.

+## Add/remove new package to distribution

+Summary: you must modify omd/Makefile, omd/packages/packages.make and create [name].make which build/deploy your binary or library.

+Step by step:

+1. Modify PACKAGES variable in omd/Makefile adding a line with [name] of a package to be added.
+2. Create a corresponding directory with name of the package in the omd/packages subdir, i.e. omd/packages/[name].
+3. Create in the directory from p.2 the file having name of the package and extension make, i.e. omd/packages/[name]/[name].make
+4. Add omd/packages/[name]/[name].make to the rule include in the file omd/packages/package.make

+In the simple cases you should use livestatus.make or unixcat.make as a template.

+To remove package just remove the line in omd/Makefile, the line in omd/packages/package.make and directory in the omd/packages.